peering-manager/peering-manager/docs/templating/filters.md

 ### `merge_export_policies` / `merge_import_policies`

-Applies all export or import routing policies of an object and merge them into a single list.
-Policies will be sorted based on their origin (AS/IXP/session) and their weight.
+Merges all import or export routing policies from an object into a single list.
+Policies are sorted based on their origin (AS/IXP/Session) and their weight.

 Note that a IXP policy is less preferred than an AS policy.
 Session policies are the preferred ones.
 If a policy is referenced more than one time in the